 Inventories are carried at the lower of cost or net realizable value on a first-in, first-out basis.
 Inventory includes direct production costs and certain overhead costs such as depreciation, property taxes and utilities associated with producing ethanol and related by-products.
 Inventory is written down for instances when cost exceeds estimated net realizable value; such write-downs are based primarily upon commodity prices as the market value of inventory is often dependent upon changes in commodity prices.
-The Company recorded approximately \$0.5 million of inventory write-downs in cost of sales at April 30, 2022 and January 31, 2022.
+The Company recorded approximately \$0.8 million and \$0.5 million of inventory write-downs in cost of sales at July 31, 2022 and January 31, 2022, respectively.
 Fluctuations in the write-down of inventory generally relate to the levels and composition of such inventory and changes in commodity prices at a given point in time.